vbmobile/mobile-id-documentation/docs/Features/DocumentReader/DocumentReader_Index.md

 ## Configure

-To use this feature, you must provide the DocumentReaderConfig to the EnrolmentBuilder like the following example:
+To use this feature, you must provide the DocumentReaderConfig to your preferred Provider like the following example:

 === "Android"

     ```kotlin
-    val builder: EnrolmentBuilder = EnrolmentBuilder
+    val provider: RegulaProvider = RegulaProvider.getInstance(documentReaderConfig)
-        .of(context, config)
-        .withDocumentReaderConfig(documentReaderConfig)
-        .build()
     ```

 === "iOS"